ashhhlynn/optimize-fantasy-football/README.md

 # Optimize Daily
-> Fantasy Football lineup builder application created with Node.js and React.js, featuring live Draft Kings contest data and projections from Sleeper API.
+> Fantasy Football lineup builder application created with Node.js and React.js, featuring live DraftKings contest data and projections from Sleeper API.
 Manually build lineup from player queue or use linear programming optimizer to generate highest projected lineup given salary and position constraints.

 Coming soon - <a href="https://optimize-daily.netlify.app/">live</a> and <a href="https://vimeo.com/882763463/ab148b0626">video</a> demos.